boystrange/LinearityChallenge/fin/Context.lagda.md

   #here : ∀{Γ A B} -> (A :: B :: Γ) # (B :: A :: Γ)
 ```

-The constructor `#refl` represents the trivial permutation where no swaps occur.
+The constructor `#refl` represents the trivial permutation where no
-The constructor `#tran` builds a permutation as the concatenation of other
+swaps occur.
+The constructor `#tran` builds a permutation as the
-permutations.
-The constructor `#here` builds a permutation whereby the *two
+concatenation of other permutations.
+The constructor `#here` builds
-topmost* elements of a typing context are swapped.
-Finally, the constructor
+a permutation whereby the *two topmost* elements of a typing context
-`#next` builds a permutation occurring deep into a typing context.
+are swapped.
+Finally, the constructor `#next` builds a permutation
+occurring deep into a typing context.

 It is easy to prove that `#` is symmetric.
-Hereafter, we will use simple
+Hereafter, we will use
-permutations to infer the shape of some simple typing contexts: if $\Gamma$ is a
+simple permutations to infer the shape of some simple typing
-permutation of the empty context, then $\Gamma$ *is* the empty context; if
+contexts: if `Γ` is a permutation of the empty context, then `Γ`
-$\Gamma$ is a permutation of a singleton context, then $\Gamma$ *is* that
+*is* the empty context; if `Γ` is a permutation of a singleton
-singleton context.
+context, then `Γ` *is* that singleton context.

 ```agda
 #nil : ∀{Γ} -> [] # Γ -> Γ ≡ []